Event Registration Form

 - Rented equipment from vendors (i.e. inflatables, dunk tank, etc.).
 Does that company carry liability insurance? (you need to make sure they do, ask for a copy of their certificate).

-- Had contracts reviewed and signed by the Campus Activities and Student Engagement Office or Student Government
+- Had contracts reviewed and signed by the Center for Student Involvement or Student Government?

 - Secured lodging, special meals, and transportation for the vendor/performer?